Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 It is the industry standard tool for web application and mobile application penetration testing.
 Burp is installed by default in Kali Linux, and can be downloaded and installed on other OS from the PortSwigger website.

-Burp acts as a web proxy : it captures and enables manipulation of HTTP/HTTPS traffic between a browser and a web server.
+Burp acts as a web proxy : it captures and enables manipulation of HTTP and HTTPS traffic between a browser and a web server.
 It analyzes the traffic, sends its own requests to the web server, and reports all found security vulnerabilities.

 The Burp suite comes in 3 editions :
 - **Burp Suite Community** : free for non-commercial use, include the Burp proxy, requests history and main Burp functionalities
 - **Burp Suite Professional** : free trial, add an automated vulnerability scanner, a fuzzer with no rate limit, project save, access to Burp extensions...
-- **Burp Suite Enterprise** : mostly used for continuous scanning, installed on a server and constantly scans the target web application for potential vulnerabilities
+- **Burp Suite Enterprise** : mostly used for continuous scanning, installed on a server and constantly scan the target web application for potential vulnerabilities

 The main features of Burp are separated into different modules, represented as top-level tabs in the Burp GUI :
 - **proxy** : enable interception and modification of requests and responses between a browser and a web application